vedicastrology123/vash/content/vedic-chart.md

 ##### For Marriage Compatibility

-For **[Marriage - Horoscope and Nakshatra matching](/articles/marriage-compatibility/)** of to be Bridegroom and to be Groom,  steve at stevehora dot com .
+For **[Marriage - Horoscope and Nakshatra matching](/articles/marriage-compatibility/)** of to be Bridegroom and to be Groom,  stevehora dot com .

 ##### Accurate Predictions